tofr/EMP_TeamIncreadiblyCohesive/README.md

 | 200000000   | 40.051    |

 Note: The above results obtained with an AMD Ryzen 5800X.
+Results may vary with other systems.